 Flathead catfish are popular with catfish anglers in the river and large lakes.
 It provides a stubborn, deep-digging, and intense fight.
 Larger ones might take some time to subdue and are pursued with heavy tackle, mainly as they exist in snag-filled environs.
-So, bottom fishing with prepared or a form of natural bait is a widely practiced way to fish for flatheads.
+So, bottom fishing with prepared or natural bait is a widely practiced way to fish for flatheads.

 How do you catch flathead catfish?

-If you plan to keep one of these fish, you should focus on the smaller ones under 10 pounds as they are more common and easier to catch.
+If you plan to keep one of these fish, you should focus on the smaller ones under 10 pounds, as they are more common and easier to catch.
 The daily and possession limit is 10.

 Think Like a Predator

 The first thing to do while fishing for flatheads is to grasp the bushwhackers.
 They may hide behind driftwood piles, submerged logs, snags, toppled trees, and riverbank cavities to ambush their passing prey carefully.
 They aren’t like their cousins and cannot go for extended chases.
 They roam very little during the night.

 Knowing these will improve your chances of catching flatheads.
 Make sure you fish during day time and focus your efforts on shady near-shore and dense cover as you would for a Grass carp fish.
 Extracting them from their spots is not that easy.
 Nevertheless, if you fish using a heavy, tough tackle, it is possible.